 In this model of program, individuals are empowered to employ their own care providers.
-Friends, neighbors, and family members, including the adult children, and in Oregon, even spouses can be hired as paid caregivers.
+Friends, neighbors, and family members, including the adult children and even spouses can be hired as paid caregivers.
 Participants receive cash payments from the state and are responsible for paying their “employees.”
 If participants are not capable of acting as an employer, they can retain a third-party organization or legal guardian to perform those services on their behalf.
 However, to avoid conflicts of interest, the legal guardian and the care provider cannot be the same individual.

 A final point worth mentioning is that the goal of this program is to prevent the premature or unnecessary institutionalization of disabled or elderly individuals.
 Therefore, to participate in this program, individuals must be willing and able to live at home and not in a skilled nursing or assisted living residence.

-Participants must be residents of Oregon and willing and able to self-direct and receive care services in their homes.
+Participants must be residents of Oregon, 18 years of age and older, and willing and able to self-direct and receive care services in their homes.
 They must be willing to open a separate bank account, where monthly payments will be directly deposited, allowing the applicant to pay for services and other benefits.
 Applicants must also be eligible for Oregon Medicaid’s HCBS services, which consider the applicant’s level of impairment and their financial situation.

 Functionally, individuals must need the type of care available in a nursing home.
 This does not mean they are designated as disabled or must live in a nursing home, only that they require the level of care typically provided in nursing homes.
 The applicant must also be able to show a stable living environment, indicated by an ability to manage money for three months prior to application.

-Financially, there are income and resource limits that differ depending on the age of the candidate.
-As of 2019, for persons 65 and older, Oregon Medicaid and the Independent Choices Program have set the monthly income limit for a single applicant at $2,313 (300% of the Federal Benefit Rate).
+As of 2023, for persons 65 and older, Oregon Medicaid and the Independent Choices Program have set the monthly income limit for a single applicant at $2,742 (300% of the Federal Benefit Rate).
 The federal government will adjust this limit annually according to the current FBR.

 Separate from the income requirements, the total available balances in an applicant’s bank accounts and other liquid assets should not exceed $2,000.
 Many items are excluded from being counted as a resource.
 Personal effects, such as wedding rings, irrevocable burial trusts, and even one’s vehicle and home can be considered exempt.
-With the home, there are some caveats: The applicant, or the applicant’s spouse, must live in the home, and the available home equity should not be more than $572,000.
+With the home, there are some caveats: The applicant, or the applicant’s spouse, must live in the home, and the available home equity should not be more than $688,000.

-The intent of this program is to avoid unnecessary nursing home placements and also allow individuals to determine their own care needs and allocate funds as they best see fit.
+The intent of this program is to avoid unnecessary nursing home placement and also allow individuals to determine their own care needs and allocate funds as they best see fit.
 That said, an eligible individual’s care spending is subject to approval by the administering agency.
 Typically, the types of services and goods that are considered eligible fall into one of the following two categories.

-1) Personal Care Services – assistance with the activities and instrumental activities of daily living, such as bathing, grooming, toileting, meal preparation, eating, mobility, transferring, housekeeping, shopping for groceries and other essentials, medication management, and laundry.
+1) Personal Care Services: Assistance with the activities and instrumental activities of daily living, such as bathing, grooming, toileting, meal preparation, eating, mobility, transferring, housekeeping, shopping for groceries and other essentials, medication management, and laundry.